Boustead Heavy Industries Corporation: Aerospace

-Boustead Heavy Industries also engaged in aerospace sector mainly in maintenance, repair and overhaul (MRO) and airline service.
-Through BHIC AeroServices, the company responsible for the maintenance and supply of spare parts for the Royal Malaysian Air Force (RMAF) Eurocopter EC725 helicopter fleet.
-In addition, the company also set up a joint venture with Airbus for the MRO of the Airbus A400M airlifter in service with RMAF.
+Boustead Heavy Industries Corporation also engaged in aerospace sector mainly in maintenance, repair and overhaul and airline service.
+Through BHIC AeroServices Sdn Bhd, the company responsible for the maintenance and supply of spare parts for the Royal Malaysian Air Force (RMAF) Eurocopter EC725 helicopter fleet.
+In addition, the company also set up a joint venture with Airbus for the maintenance, repair and overhaul of the Airbus A400M airlifter in service with RMAF.

+BHIC also owned Airbus Helicopters Simulation Center Sdn Bhd operates a flight training center with simulator and offers aviation training programs at its center in Subang Aeropolis, Selangor.

-In airline service, Boustead Heavy Industries's aviation division primarily comes from 51% owned MHS Aviation.
+In airline service, Boustead Heavy Industries Corporation's aviation division primarily comes from 51% owned MHS Aviation.
 It is Malaysia's largest civil helicopter operator, controlling 70% of the market share and is mostly involved in offshore oil and gas transport.